Oral glucose tolerance test - non-pregnant; OGTT - non-pregnant; Diabetes - glucose tolerance test; Diabetic - glucose tolerance test

 Drinking the glucose solution is similar to drinking very sweet soda.

 Serious side effects from this test are very uncommon.
 With the blood test, some people feel nauseated, sweaty, lightheaded, or may even feel short of breath or faint after drinking the glucose.
-Tell your health care provider if you have a history of these symptoms related to blood tests or medical procedures.
+Tell your provider if you have a history of these symptoms related to blood tests or medical procedures.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.